 Nutrition therapists, especially graduates from NTI, have a higher rate of owning businesses and private practices.
 Many MNTs work with other practitioners in holistic or alternative health clinics, focusing their efforts on educating clients about pathology and supporting them with resources like dietary recommendations, meal planning, and supplementation.
 MNTs may also work as consultants for health food stores and alternative pharmacies, restaurants and meal delivery services, schools, gyms and exercise facilities.
 MNTs are limited by state laws and can legally only practice with a certification in a certain number of states.
 Visit the Center for Nutrition Advocacy for more information.

 Historically, the perspectives of reductionism and holism have been the delineating factors between dietitians and nutritionists.
 Reductionism in healthcare encourages practitioners to treat the symptoms of their patients to bring them comfort, while often failing to address the causative factor.
-Holism is the of their patients to bring them comfort, while often failing to address the causative factor.
+Holism is the practice of finding and addressing the cause of the symptom as well as providing temporary relief of the symptom itself when possible.
+Holistic health tends not to provide a quick-fix solution, but more of a total health overhaul, with complete balance of mind, body, and spirit as the ultimate goal.
 While the traditional roles of dietitians and nutritionists differ, the world of nutrition is constantly changing.
 According to Alex McKee, founder of Nourishing Roots PNW, true health means ”Physically treating your body right with food, movement, rest, etc. but also mentally creating space for healing and emotionally finding ways to feed your soul daily.”
 McKee is a graduate from the Masters of Science in Nutrition - Didactic Program in Dietetics program from Bastyr University in Seattle, WA.
 She is currently completing a year-long internship at Texas State University as she pursues her goal of becoming an RD.

 As an RD candidate with holistic training, McKee’s perspective is evidence that our roles as nutrition therapists and dietitians are shifting.
 No longer is it relevant to keep conventional and holistic practitioners so separate that we’re unwilling to work with one another.
 We each, with our unique backgrounds, can serve the other – and more importantly, our clients – to ultimately elevate the collective wellbeing.